simeononsecurity/simeononsecurity.ch/content/articles/the-benefits-and-risks-of-using-biometric-authentication/index.en.md

 Biometric authentication can provide a faster and more convenient user experience.
 Users no longer need to remember complex passwords or carry physical tokens, reducing the risk of being locked out of a system.

-### Streamlined Workflows
+### simplified Workflows

-With biometric authentication, businesses can streamline their access control processes, resulting in increased efficiency and reduced administrative costs.
+With biometric authentication, businesses can simplify their access control processes, resulting in increased efficiency and reduced administrative costs.

 ______